Code-switching Speech Recognition Under the Lens: Model- and Data-Centric Perspectives: Model-centric methods

 where each token probability is conditioned on the acoustic features and the previously generated tokens.
 This formulation corresponds to the attention-based sequence-to-sequence model, in which decoding is performed autoregressively.
 The predicted sequence $\widehat{Y}$ is obtained by maximizing the above conditional probability.

 However, the above approach rarely makes explicit use of language information.
-To mitigate this limitation, recent studies have explored enriching the model via multi-task learning with auxiliary language-aware tasks, such as LD or LID~\cite{zeng19_interspeech, tseng2021mandarin, liu23_icassp}.
+To mitigate this limitation, recent studies have explored enriching the model via multi-task learning with auxiliary language-aware tasks.
+As shown in Figure~\ref{fig:models}(a), these tasks are closely related to language information, such as LD or LID~\cite{zeng19_interspeech, tseng2021mandarin, liu23_icassp}.
 These tasks are typically performed at the frame or token level to achieve fine-grained language change detection.
 The CS-ASR model is then optimized with a multi-task objective, formulated as the weighted sum of the ASR loss and the auxiliary language-aware loss as

 where $\mathcal{L}_{\mathrm{asr}}$ denotes the ASR loss, $\mathcal{L}_{\mathrm{lang}}$ represents the loss from the auxiliary language-aware task, and $\alpha$ is a multi-task learning parameter.